aparmendariz/mcf_docs/docs/source/algorithm_reference/optimal-policy_algorithm.rst

 “policy tree eff” becomes the standard method for policy trees and is renamed as “policy tree”.

 Change of default value for gen_variable_importance.
 New default is True.

-There are several changes to speed up the computation of policy trees.

 New keyword: _int_xtr_parallel Parallelize to a larger degree to make sure all CPUs are busy for most of the time.
 Only used for “policy tree” and only used if _int_parallel_processing > 1 (or None).
 Default is True.